-Our nominating and corporate governance committee, which is comprised of three independent directors, is responsible for, among other things, (i) recommending to the Board of Directors nominees for director and directors for appointment to committees of the Board of Directors, and (ii) advising the Board of Directors with regard to corporate governance practices.
+Our nominating and corporate governance committee, which is currently comprised of two independent directors, is responsible for, among other things, (i) recommending to the Board of Directors nominees for director and directors for appointment to committees of the Board of Directors, and (ii) advising the Board of Directors with regard to corporate governance practices.

-Our newly established ESG Committee is responsible for providing guidance and supporting the development of our ESG strategy, evaluating and recommending ESG initiatives and practices and ensuring that we promote and integrate environmental, social and governance matters into our strategy and core business operations.
+Our ESG Committee, which is currently comprised of three independent directors, is responsible for providing guidance and supporting the development of our ESG strategy, evaluating and recommending ESG initiatives and practices and ensuring that we promote and integrate environmental, social and governance matters into our strategy and core business operations.
 Additionally, our ESG Committee is responsible for helping us stay abreast of risks and opportunities for ESG and climate change related matters.